FS > M.A.Y.B.E.

 So this re-connection with hope is really important.
 What does that look like for you?

-Filed in: Goals /52/ | Energy /120/ | Intuition /62/ | Openness /49/
+Filed in: Goals /52/ | Energy /120/ | Openness /49/ | Intuition /62/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Horferk."
-Which I believe is a term used when speaking about a lack of discipline.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Miandor."
+I think this is related to friends who have certain qualities.

 ·